Skip to Content

 samples: VovkSamplesConfig

-Used to customize the generated code samples in README.md files as well as in the Scalar OpenAPI documentation.
+Customizes generated code samples in README.md files and in Scalar OpenAPI documentation.
 Allows the snippet function to explicitly render apiRoot and headers fields.

 openAPIObject: Partial<import('openapi3-ts/oas31').OpenAPIObject>

-Customizes the generated OpenAPI schema.
-It can contain info, servers, and other fields that will be merged with the automatically generated schema.
+Augments the generated OpenAPI schema.
+You can provide info, servers, and other fields; they are merged with the auto-generated schema.

 reExports: Record<string, string>

-Used to re-export variables from other modules.
-The key is the name of the variables to be re-exported, and the value is the module path.
-The names are compiled into the re-export curly braces, and the paths are resolved to match the output directory.
-This feature is useful when you want to re-export something besides the generated RPC modules from the client (including the bundled package).
+Re-exports variables from other modules.
+Keys list the identifiers to re-export; values are module paths.
+Identifiers are placed inside curly braces, and paths are resolved relative to the output directory.
+This is useful when you want to re-export additional items alongside generated RPC modules (including the bundled package).

 /vovk.config.mjs